sharetripnet/FlightSDK/README.md

 ```
 MyBLHomeVC.instantiate()
 ```
-To use Flight Search page directly use following view controller.
+To see Flight Search page directly use following view controller.

 ```
 FlightSearchVC.instantiate()